Top 5 reasons why your NHS Organisation needs a contract management solution31/10/2016

 5. Initiate a more effective and structured Category Management Program

 Structured Category Management is the most effective way to reduce your supply-side spend without compromising the quality of what's delivered.
-By effectively challenging suppliers as well as aggregating demand to a smaller supplier group, procurement professionals can deliver real cash savings to the organisation.
+By effectively challenging suppliers as well as aggregating demand to a smaller supplier group, procurement professionals can deliver real cash savings to the organization.

 But do this in a systemic way procurement management need to have the data available.
-A CMS has this data to hand by default because it has all the agreement data for the organisation.
+A CMS has this data to hand by default because it has all the agreement data for the organization.
 The Category Management savings delivered by a CMS generally far exceed the investment in the CMS cost.

 intelligentcontract.com is a modern Contract Management Solution which is already servicing a growing number of clients from the health care industry.
-We have templates ready to deploy to ensure your organisation can benefit from effective contract management.
+We have templates ready to deploy to ensure your organization can benefit from effective contract management.
 Deployment is typically achieved within 3-6 weeks including the upload of your existing agreements.